erens-basement/Studio-Trigger-Streams/README.md

 Date: May 28, 2019<br>
 Artist: Kazuki Chiba<br>
 Description: Sucy from Little Witch Academia<br>
-Guests: Hiromi (producer)<br>
+Guests: Hiromi (producer), 2 new PAs (00:24:20)<br>
 Tools: Wacom Cintiq 16 Tablet/Photoshop CC 2014<br>
 Finished artwork: [.JPG Link](https://www.patreon.com/posts/reward-5th-live-27237214) | [.PSD Link](https://www.patreon.com/join/TRIGGER/reward-5th-live-27237493) (patron access)<br>
-Notes:
+Notes:<br>
+Part 1:
+* Staff experience ranges from half a year to 30 years (the president).
+* When do you hire PAs?
+Trigger starts looking for PAs from late summer to fall, but people come in as part time or intern prior to graduating college.
+* KLK is the most valuable IP, original rights for Gridman lie between Subarai(?, creator of Gridman) and Trigger, so they do see some of the royalties when merch is sold.
+* Sushio likes paper and pencil over digital.
+* Chiba doesn't really have a preference in drawing, mechs or people, guy or girl, etc. But he does like drawing Muzzle from Trigger girls.
+* Anohana was the first anime Chiba watched.
+He didn't watch anime that much but still drew a lot.
+* Chiba's favorite character is Mako from KLK, he likes her look at personality.
+* He used to work in media oriented work, and never worked on anime before Trigger.
+* Hard to get a job for chara designer or illustrator?
+H: no clean cut answer for this question, Shigeto Koriyama is character design/illustration, but he also provides input to story and project, if you can add more than just character design, then you’ll be fine in the industry.
+* Hobby: Chiba likes listening to radio.

 Part 2:
 * Sushio-san and Tanaka-san was mentor especially for Kill la Kill and Anohana.
-Sushio worked as an in-between animator for DitF and he got to meet Tanaka-san.
+Sushio worked as an in-between animator for DitF and Chiba got to meet Tanaka-san.
 (00:03:00)
 * He wants to first become a chief animator, he wants to become staff and fill in spots, and experience various aspects (00:06:00)
 * Most memorable work?
 He recently became a key animator form Promare, and he was able to work with Sushio.
 That's why it was so memorable, and more pressure.
 (0:09:00)
 * H: The more we use CGI in a show, the more cost effective it becomes.
 If it's only for 12 episodes, traditional animation is cheaper.
 For > 12 episodes or more seasons, CGI is cheaper.
 The more you use it the cheaper it becomes.
 00:13:00)